pinnacle0/frontend-libraries/packages/webpack-util/README.md

 │           (TypeScript config)
 ├── .eslintrc.js
-│           (ESLint config, can be moved to upper directories) ├── biome.json
+│           (ESLint config, can be moved to upper directories) ├── prettier.config.js
-│           (Biome config, can be moved to upper directories) ├── stylelint.config.js
+│           (Prettier config, can be moved to upper directories) ├── stylelint.config.js
 │           (Stylelint config, can be moved to upper directories) └── package.json